shenwei356/LexicMap/docs/content/usage/index/_index.md

       --partitions int            ► Number of partitions for indexing seeds (k-mer-value data) files.
-                                  The value needs to be the power of 4. (default 1024) -s, --rand-seed int             ► Rand seed for generating random masks. (default 1) -N, --ref-name-regexp string    ► Regular expression (must contains "(" and ")") for extracting the reference name from the filename. (default
+                                  The value needs to be the power of 4. (default 1024) -s, --rand-seed int             ► Rand seed for generating random masks. (default 1) --ref-name-info string      ► A two-column tab-delimted file for mapping reference names (extracted by --ref-name-regexp) to taxonomic information such as species names.
+It helps to reduce memory usage.
-                                  "(?i)(.+)\\.(f[aq](st[aq])?|fna)(\\.gz|\\.xz|\\.zst|\\.bz2)?$")
+  -N, --ref-name-regexp string    ► Regular expression (must contains "(" and ")") for extracting the
+                                  reference name from the filename.
+Attention: use double quotation marks for patterns containing commas, e.g., -p '"A{2,}"' (default "(?i)(.+)\\.(f[aq](st[aq])?|fna)(\\.gz|\\.xz|\\.zst|\\.bz2)?$")
       --save-seed-pos             ► Save seed positions, which can be inspected with "lexicmap utils seed-pos".